khuyentran1401/Data-science/contribution.md

 ### Writing Style Checklist

 - [ ] Use action verbs instead of passive voice
-- [ ] Limit paragraphs to 2-4 sentences
+- [ ] Limit paragraphs to 2 sentences.
+If the paragraph explains a code snippet or workflow, consider using bullet points to make it easier to follow.
 - [ ] For every major code block, provide a clear explanation of what it does and why it matters.
 - [ ] Structure content for quick scanning with clear headings and bullet points